UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 This helps keep code to a high quality and helps gain assurance that your API is working correctly and can be deployed safely to production.

 Using integration tests, checking errors and status codes can help maintain quality within your API and build confidence that all is working as expected.

+Load testing is also important to make sure your API handles the projected number of users that your API will handle.

 ### You MUST consider scalability of your API